qv1ntv5/OSEP/ClientSideAttacks/MicrosoftOffice/README.md

 #### How to make a Macro.

-The macro is a document which consist in a script built in VBA that get stored along with the document and get executed in certains conditions when some user interacts with it.
+The macro is a document which consist in a script built in VBA that get stored along with a Microsoft Office's document and get executed in certains conditions when some user interacts with this document.

 In order to create a macro from a VBA script we follow the nexts steps: